inasafe/inasafe-doc/docs/source/training/intermediate/osm/305-using-private-data-store.rst

 *How much users can use the same account?
 How if I would like to add users?*

 There is no limit for users account.
-At the moment users access organized by HOT.
+At the moment users access organised by HOT.

 *How much data that I can save in my private server?*